markaplet/mendo-maker-sumo/README.md

 The sumobot chassis is laser cut from 3mm plywood and can be assembled with nothing more than a screwdriver and possibly some hot glue.
 While it's pretty durable it is still only wood and can splinter or break if handled roughly.
 For those that like to see a video, check out [Norfolk.js - Chassis Assembly video](https://www.youtube.com/watch?v=xHns3qxffYM)

 1. Mount the ball bearing holder to the bottom plate using two of the 3/8" screws
-2. Mount the Arduino Uno to the top plate using two of the 3/8" screws
+2. Mount the Arduino Uno to the top plate using two of the 3/8" screws.
+Orientate the USB plug to the rear of the sumobot
 3. Attach a motor to each side plate using two of the 1" bolts and nuts
 4. Insert the tabs for the bottom plate into the side plates
 5. Insert the top plate tabs into the side plate holes
 6. It may be necessary to add a dab of hot glue to the tabs to hold the chassis securely in place